FidelusAleksander/ghcertified/content/questions/advanced_security/question-027.md

 ---
 archetype: "questions"
 title: "Question 027"
-question: "Which of these will trigger the GitHub Dependency graph on your repository to update?
+question: "When will the GitHub Dependency graph for your repository be updated?
 (Choose two.)"
 draft: false
 ---